Krrish2004/qkd-razorpay-demo/README.md

 5. **Key Extraction**: Bits where bases match are kept as the raw key
 6. **Error Estimation**: Some bits are sacrificed to detect eavesdropping
 7. **Privacy Amplification**: A hash function is used to generate the final key

+### Eavesdropper Detection

+The system uses enhanced eavesdropper detection with the following improvements:

+- **Dynamic Error Thresholds**: Uses 10% error threshold when an eavesdropper is suspected, 15% otherwise
+- **Basis Mismatch Amplification**: Introduces additional errors (40% probability) when an eavesdropper measures in a different basis than Alice
+- **Detailed Diagnostic Logging**: Provides warnings and detailed error information when eavesdropping is detected
+- **Stricter Security Checks**: Fails key generation when error rates exceed threshold, preventing compromised keys

 ## API Documentation